alicebob/wikiundump/README.md

 # Directory structure

-Files are stored with 3 levels of subdirectories, with the namespace as an extra leading subdirectory is there is any.
+Files are stored with 3 levels of subdirectories, with the namespace as an extra leading subdirectory if there is any.
 The directory names are the first three letters of the page title, lowercased, with each non ASCII alphanum replaced with `_`.
 If the name of the page is shorter than 3 characters it's padded with `_`s to length 3.
 The title of the page will have the first letter uppercased, according to the namespace's Case (we support only "first-letter").

 e.g.: